Toshiaki Omori, master shoemaker. Compare.

 Last Wednesday evening in New York, Defending Jacob won the Strand Magazine Critics Award for best novel (details here).
 Here I am at the award ceremony with fellow honorees Matthew Quirk, who won the Best Debut Novel award for The 500, and Faye Kellerman, who won a lifetime achievement award.
 A nice night.
 Many thanks to the Strand.
 (Photo by yet another best-selling author, Alan Jacobson.)

 This is from a series of lovely plaques set into the sidewalk pavement on 41st Street leading up to the New York Public Library.
 Each includes a brief quote, some inspirational, some about books and reading.
 It took me twenty minutes to go two blocks.
 I love, also, that this plaque includes Hemingway’s standing desk (though it is rendered with an Escher-esque perspective error on the right rear leg, which is shown in front of the side brace rather than behind it).
+The plaque reads:

 In the news today: Albert DeSalvo’s remains will be exhumed for DNA testing in one of the Boston Strangler murders.
 (Boston Globe story here, Times here.)
 DeSalvo confessed to thirteen murders, but his confession was riddled with contradictions and inconsistencies, and has always been doubted.
 Hard not to think of my own novel The Strangler.
 While researching then publicizing my book, many, many older Bostonians told me how vividly they recall the terror in the city during the Strangler panic.